What Do Logging Worker Supervisor Do?

-In the United States, there were 48,700 jobs for Logging Worker Supervisor in 2016.
+There were about 48,700 jobs for Logging Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Logging Worker Supervisor by 2026.
 Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.

 The states with the most job growth for Logging Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.